egauci/grunt-tenon-client/README.md

 What's Here
 -----------

-The src folder contains node modules.
+The lib folder contains node modules.

 1. tenon.js is the main module that interacts with the Tenon API.
 2. inliner.js inlines LOCAL Javascript and CSS into the document

-3. index.js is a CLI front-end to tenon.js.
+The src folder contains *index.js*, a CLI front-end to tenon.js.
 It is not used for the Grunt task.
 Type "node src/index --help" for instructions.

-The tasks folder contains the grunt plugin.
+The tasks folder contains a grunt plugin.

 Things to Note
 --------------